jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 # Kubernetes Tutorial - Kubernetes Pod & Friends

- A pod should be considered as the smallest unit of execution in Kubernetes and all Kubernetes workloads run Pods at their core.
+ A pod should be considered as the smallest unit of execution in Kubernetes and all Kubernetes workload types run Pods at their core.

 In this section:
 - Pod - A pod is the smallest execution unit in Kubernetes